CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![A screenshot of a computer AI-generated content may be incorrect.](images1/media/exercise-1-img-83.png)

-### Task 2:  Create DAX queries and update measures descriptions using Copilot
+### Task 2:  Create DAX queries and update measure descriptions using Copilot

 Let's use Dax query copilot to generate a new measure for **total Sales after Discount (measure)** and update the description of the current measure.